 After restarting your computer, verify that the ethernet connection is solid.

 Turn Off The Statical IP For The Ethernet

 Using a fixed or static IP address on your computer has benefits.
 However, having the incorrect static IP setup or information on your Ethernet network could be why your Ethernet randomly disconnects.
 Check to see if the static IP settings for your computer’s ethernet connections can be turned off to fix this problem.

-4. Scroll down to the IP settings section and make sure that the IP assignment (DHCP) is set to Automatic.
+4. Scroll down to the IP settings section and ensure the IP assignment (DHCP) is set to Automatic.

 5. If not, use a fixed or static IP address (manual IP assignment).
-To change the Ethernet IP setup on your PC, tap the Edit button.
+Tap the Edit button to change the Ethernet IP setup on your PC.